Workday/canvas-kit/modules/_unstable/README.md

 versioning.
 This means that **breaking changes can be deployed to `@workday/canvas-kit-react-unstable` or `@workday/canvas-kit-css-unstable` at any time and it will not trigger a major version bump across our other modules**.
-Since we use a fixed version number for all components, all changes/additions to this module will only result in a patch version bump across our component library.
+Since we use a fixed version number for all components, all changes/additions to this module will never result in a major version bump across our component library.

 **By consuming this module, you are indicating that you are prepared for the consequences of